How to Register as a Self-Employed Sole Trader | Checkatrade

 What to know about going self-employed but working for a company

-In another scenario, you’re self-employed but only work for one client or company, which raises HMRC alarm bells and makes them wonder whether the company calls you self-employed to avoid paying you National Insurance or giving you employment rights.
+In another scenario, you’re self-employed but only work for one client or company, raising HMRC alarm bells.
+They may wonder whether the company calls you self-employed to avoid paying you National Insurance or giving you employment rights.

 FAQs